nzjahngere/demorepoo/TESTCASESAUCEDEMO.md

 ---
 ## 4. API Test Cases (REST Assured) — ReqRes (automated)
-> These test cases are to be automated with REST Assured (Java) as part of the framework.
+> These test cases are to be automated with REST Assured as part of the framework.

 | TC ID | Method | Endpoint | Description | Steps (automation) | Expected Result | Priority |
 |---|---:|---|---|---|---|---|